carbon-language/carbon-lang/llvm/docs/Frontend/PerformanceTips.rst

 Describing Language Specific Properties
 =======================================

 When translating a source language to LLVM, finding ways to express concepts and guarantees available in your source language which are not natively provided by LLVM IR will greatly improve LLVM's ability to optimize your code.
-As an example, C/C++'s ability to mark every add as "no signed wrap (nsw)" goes along way to assisting the optimizer in reasoning about loop induction variables.
+As an example, C/C++'s ability to mark every add as "no signed wrap (nsw)" goes a long way to assisting the optimizer in reasoning about loop induction variables and thus generating more optimal code for loops.

 The LLVM LangRef includes a number of mechanisms for annotating the IR with additional semantic information.
 It is *strongly* recommended that you become highly familiar with this document.
 The list below is intended to highlight a couple of items of particular interest, but is by no means exhaustive.

+Restricted Operation Semantics
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Add nsw/nuw flags as appropriate.
 Reasoning about overflow is
    generally hard for an optimizer so providing these facts from the frontend can be very impactful.